 Experimental design and treatments

-Two experiments were conducted simultaneously in June, 2021.
+Two experiments were conducted simultaneously in June 2021.
 In each experiment, three pCO2 levels were used and replicated across three rearing tanks each (n=3).
 Target pCO2 levels were ambient (450 µatm), moderately elevated (2000 µatm), and high (4000 µatm) to easily compare with previous work on this species using similar treatment levels.
 To accommodate logistical constraints, Experiments 1 and 2 were maintained at slightly different temperatures (24 and 22°C, respectively) which allowed us to stagger developmental timepoints for respirometry and measure treatment effects at two different temperatures common in local estuaries in June.
 Measured mean treatment and water quality parameters for all tanks are reported in Tables 1 and S1.

 Both experiments were conducted in closed, recirculating systems at two separate Stony Brook University laboratory facilities: Experiment 1 in Dana Hall, Stony Brook University, Stony Brook, NY, and Experiment 2 in Flax Pond Marine Laboratory, Old Field, NY.
 Water equilibration baths were filled with seawater that was pumped from a nearby estuary and filtered to 5 µm.
 All equilibration baths were bubbled with laboratory air using a 50W pump (Air Pump 1110 GPH, Vivosun, Ontario, CA) and air stones.
 In each elevated CO2 water bath CO2 was added using a gas proportioner in Experiment 1 (Masterflex® Variable-Area Flowmeter, Cole-Parmer, Vernon Hills, IL, USA) and solenoid valve controlled by an Apex AquaController unit in Experiment 2 (Neptune Systems, Morgan Hill, CA, USA).
-The pH in all water baths was monitored continuously with pH with probes connected to Apex units (Double Junction pH Probe, Neptune Systems, Morgan Hill, CA, USA).
+The pH in all water baths was monitored continuously with pH probes connected to Apex units (Double Junction pH Probe, Neptune Systems, Morgan Hill, CA, USA).
 CO2 input was adjusted based on pH readings, manually in Experiment 1 and automatically using Apex Fusion software in Experiment 2.
 Water was kept at target temperatures using various aquarium heaters with integrated thermostats for Experiment 1 or heaters and chillers with the Apex units and Apex Fusion software in Experiment 2.
 Water was pumped slowly into rearing containers then allowed to drain back into water baths through 120-µm mesh-covered holes, to mix the water and keep conditions in the rearing containers the same as those in the water equilibration baths.

 We manually measured and recorded temperature, pH, salinity, dissolved oxygen, ammonia, nitrate, and nitrite to validate treatment levels and ensure static, optimal rearing conditions.
 One partial water change was done 2 days after larvae hatched to keep ammonia levels down after feeding began.
 In both laboratories, lights were set on timers for a 14h:10h light to dark cycle to simulate the approximate daylight hours of June in New York.
 To quantify the carbonate system in each treatment tank, water samples were taken twice (Experiment 1) or thrice (Experiment 2) in 250 mL borosilicate bottles, sealed with vacuum grease, and stored at 4°C. The water samples were analyzed for dissolved inorganic carbon (DIC) and total alkalinity (TA) using a VINDTA 3C system (Marianda, Kiel, Germany).
 DIC and TA were used to calculate pCO2, fugacity of CO2 (fCO2), bicarbonate (HCO3-), and carbonate (CO32-) for each treatment.
 The samples from the third sampling date for Experiment 2 were not sealed well and gas exchange affected DIC but not TA, so the carbonate chemistry parameters were calculated using TA and pH from a handheld probe for this date.
 Water quality measurements for both experiments can be found in Tables S1 and S2.